An SRAS student poses with local children while exploring the Kyrgyz countryside.

 For students of Central Asian Studies, Bishkek is an excellent vantage point for understanding a region that is growing in geopolitical and economic significance.
 For anthropology students, Bishkek is fascinating: a society that has seen both rapid development and the preservation of traditional nomadic lifestyles.
 For students learning the Russian language, Bishkek offers a unique, immersive, and highly affordable experience.

 Kyrgyzstan is a relatively poor country.
 Although Bishkek is green and pleasant to walk in, you will notice uneven sidewalks and potholes, unpainted concrete buildings, and often poor street lighting.
-At the same time, the people are generally friendly and the taxis are cheap via apps like Yandex Taxi, meaning that you don’t have to walk alone at night.
+At the same time, the people are generally friendly and the taxis are cheap via local apps, meaning that you don’t have to walk alone at night.

 Bishkek is sunny most of the year, with a few grey winter months.
 Bring a good hat and sunscreen.
 Between ice in winter, bumpy walkways, and numerous outdoor adventures, you’ll also want boots with good traction.
 Summers are hot and air conditioning is not standard.
 Bring light clothes and a swim suit.
 Winters are cold.
 Heat is provided by city-wide systems, but you’ll also want to come prepared to spend a lot of time outdoors, with the ability to dress in layers.